 A partnership between the Augsburg College Master of Arts in Education program and the University of Minnesota Duluth Center for Indigenous Knowledge and Language Revitalization.

-Beginning fall 2014, Augsburg College and the University of Minnesota Duluth will begin a cohort offering a post-baccalaureate special education license with a focus on tribal communities and learning styles.
+Beginning spring 2015, Augsburg College and the University of Minnesota Duluth will begin a cohort offering a post-baccalaureate special education license with a focus on tribal communities and learning styles.

 SPE 502 – American Indians and Special Education